mikhailshilkov/leaflet-corridor/README.md

 leaflet-corridor
 ================
-Renders a polyline with width which is fixed in meters, not in pixels.
-That means that line width changes when zoom level changes.
+Renders a polyline with width fixed in meters, not in pixels.
+This means that the line width changes whenever zoom level changes.
 Handy to denote geographic corridors: ranges of specified width around a polyline.

 *Tested with Leaflet 0.7.1 or newer*